bufbuild/buf-examples/bufstream/iceberg-quickstart/README.md

 # Bufstream and Iceberg quickstart

-This folder contains example code for Bufstream's [Iceberg quickstart](https://buf.build/docs/bufstream/iceberg/quickstart/).
+This folder contains example code for Bufstream's [Iceberg quickstart][docs].
 It walks through the key tasks for creating a local Bufstream and Iceberg environment:

 1. Deploying a Docker-based Bufstream environment with local object storage and Iceberg REST catalog.